A Conversation With Swin Cash

 “I am a big believer in building relationships.
 I am a relationship builder, and I tell people this all the time.
 I didn’t get offered my job because (David Griffin) was like, ‘you know what?
 I need to pull an Olympian to be the VP of basketball operations.’
 It’s because we both were working in television.
-I knew he came from the (Cleveland Cavaliers), but we were just talking about hoops.
-When you sit around and you’re talking, you just built relationships in that comradery.
-And literally I was walking out of the studio down at Turner and he was like, ‘Hey, you know what, if I get one of these jobs, whenever I’m coming to talk to you about coming with us.’
+I knew he came from the Cleveland Cavaliers, but we were just talking about hoops.
+When you sit around and you’re talking, you just build relationships in that camaraderie.
+And literally, I was walking out of the studio down at Turner and he was like, ‘Hey, you know what, if I get one of these jobs, I’m coming to talk to you about coming with us.’
 And I was like, ‘alright cool.’
 And literally two weeks later I get a ping from like ESPN and it’s like, ‘Oh, David Griffin has been hired in New Orleans.’
 And I said quit playing.
 And there goes my phone.

 “Well, that’s definitely a great question.
 What it says to me is that there’s so much work to still be done.
 People always talk about how far we’ve come, and I always say look how long it took to get here.
 We’re not trying to wait another how many years to have that next step or another step.
 Right now, the time is now.
 Our demands are now.
 We have to be better.
 Organizations have to be better.
 We can’t operate in the same space and think that we’re going to get different.
 You have to operate in this authentic space, understanding that if you want more, in order to get more you have to do more.